Moya Brennan

-Moya Brennan (born Máire Philomena Ní Bhraonáin (Note: /ga/.) on 4 August 1952), also known as Máire Brennan, is an Irish folk singer, songwriter, harpist, and philanthropist.
-She is the elder sister of Enya.
+Moya Brennan (born Máire Philomena Ní Bhraonáin; (Note: /ga/.)
+4 August 1952 – 13 April 2026), also known as Máire Brennan, was an Irish folk singer, songwriter, harpist, and philanthropist.
 She began performing professionally in 1970 when her family formed the band Clannad.
 Brennan released her first solo album in 1992 called Máire, a successful venture.
+In 1999, she collaborated with Chicane on the single "Saltwater", which reached the top ten in multiple countries and was certified Gold by the British Phonographic Industry (BPI).

-She has received a Grammy Award from five nominations and has won an Emmy Award.
-She has recorded music for several soundtracks, including Titanic, To End All Wars and King Arthur.
+Brennan received a Grammy Award from five nominations and won an Emmy Award.
+She recorded music for several film soundtracks, including Titanic, To End All Wars and King Arthur.
+Following her death in April 2026, the BBC estimated her record sales worldwide to have been in the millions.

-Musical upbringing
+Early life, family and education

-Máire Philomena Ní Bhraonáin was born on 4 August 1952 in Dublin after her parents eloped from County Donegal to marry in County Louth.
-Máire grew up as the eldest child of a musical family in the remote parish of Gweedore (Gaoth Dobhair), a Gaeltacht area in County Donegal, where the Irish language and tradition continue to flourish.
-Her mother Máire (née Ní Dhúgáin or Duggan in English) was a music teacher and her father, Leo Brennan, was a member of a cabaret band with whom she performed as a child.
+Máire Philomena Ní Bhraonáin was born on 4 August 1952 in Dublin, to Leo Brennan and Maire (nee Ní Dhugain).
+Her parents eloped from County Donegal to marry in County Louth.
+Máire grew up as the eldest child of a musical family in the remote parish of Gweedore (Gaoth Dobhair), a Gaeltacht area in County Donegal, where Irish was her first language and traditional music continued to flourish.
+Her mother was a music teacher and her father was a member of a cabaret band, with whom she performed as a child.

-Moya is the eldest of nine children.
+Moya was the eldest of nine children.
 She has four sisters, Deirdre, Eithne (better known as Enya), Olive and Brídín, and four brothers, Ciarán, Pól, Leon and Bartley.
+She and her sisters learn piano from their mother and a sister in Falcarragh, County Donegal.

-She sang along with her siblings in the family pub, Leo's Tavern in the village of Meenaleck, a short distance from the family home.
-She also took part in pantomimes at the local Amharclann Ghaoth Dobhair (Gweedore Theatre).
-After leaving secondary school, Brennan spent a few years at the Royal Irish Academy of Music in Dublin studying the harp, the piano and singing.
-She has also taught music at Holy Cross College in Falcarragh, County Donegal.
+She took part in community events and singing competitions, and often sang with her siblings in the family pub, Leo's Tavern, or Tabhairne Leo, in the village of Meenaleck, a short distance from the family home, which became "the hub of the local community" with live music every night.